omry/omegaconf/docs/source/grammar.rst

     >>> print(c.path)  # *does* interpolate into the `dir` node
     C:\tmp

-Note that we use Python raw strings here to make examples more readable -- otherwise all ``\`` characters would need be duplicated due to how Python handles escaping in regular string literals.
-For instance, the above example would become ``"C:\\\\${dir}"`` without using a raw string.
+Note that we use Python raw strings here to make code more readable -- otherwise all ``\`` characters would need be duplicated due to how Python handles escaping in regular string literals.

 Finally, since the ``\`` character has no special meaning unless followed by ``${``, it does *not* need to be escaped anywhere else: